dario-vega/oug/demo-lab-nosql/setup-environment/setup-environment.md

      config = borneo.NoSQLHandleConfig('eu-frankfurt-1', provider).set_logger(None)
      return borneo.NoSQLHandle(config)
 ```
 In the next labs we are going to be running application code and we need an instance to run that from.
-In Task 2 we started the Cloud Shell which is the instance where we will run the application.
-Currently, Cloud Shell does not support Instance Principals so in those labs we are using credentials.
+In Task 2 we started the Cloud Shell and we will run the application from that instance.
+Currently, Cloud Shell does not support Instance Principals so in those labs we will be using credentials.

 ## Task 4: Move to Phoenix